Reforms meet fairness concerns in school and college admissions: Comparison of Mechanisms

-(ii) there exists a problem where $\varphi'$ is stable but $\varphi$ is not. \end{definition}
+\begin{definition} \citep{chenandkesten2017a}.
+Mechanism $\varphi'$ is \textbf{more fair by stability} than $ \varphi$ if (i) at each problem where $\varphi$ is stable, $\varphi'$ is also stable and (ii) there exists a problem where $\varphi'$ is stable but $\varphi$ is not. \end{definition}

-This criterion is less demanding in the sense that it does not take into account the problems where mechanisms produce unstable outcomes.
+This criterion is less demanding in the sense that it does not take into account problems where mechanisms produce unstable outcomes.
 However, it does not explain many changes that followed the 2007 reform in the UK as the constrained First-Preference-First mechanism is not comparable to the constrained Gale-Shapley mechanism according to this criterion.
-We demonstrate this in the following example.
+We demonstrate this in the following example.\footnote{Example where $FPF^k$ has blocking students while $GS^k$ does not is immediate and omitted.}

 \begin{example} Let $I=\{i_{1},\hdots,i_{7}\}$ and $S=\{s_{1},\hdots,s_{5}\}$.
 Let school $s_3$ be the only first-preference-first school.
 Let $(P,\succ,q)$ be a problem where each school has one seat and the remaining components are specified as follows.
 (The sign $ \vdots$ indicates that the remaining part is arbitrary.)